 - This drug interacts with many other drugs.
 The chance of this drug’s side effects may be raised or how well this drugs works may be lowered.
 The chance of the other drugs’ side effects may also be raised.
 This may include very bad, life-threatening, or deadly side effects.
-Check with your doctor and pharmacist to make sure that it is safe for your child to take this drug with all of their other drugs (prescription or OTC, natural products, vitamins).
+Check with your doctor and pharmacist to make sure that it is safe for you to take this drug with all of your other drugs (prescription or OTC, natural products, vitamins).

 - Use with care in children.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.